trunghieud/OhmConnect/README.md

 ### Checkpoint ###
 1. Before proceeding further, ensure that you can:
-    * see 3 rows in the user table in your database
+    * see 3 rows in the user table in your database /done
-    * Start the app with `python app_test.py`
+    * Start the app with `python app_test.py` /done
     * The page at /dashboard is now visible and welcomes you to the task.
-This page will automatically log you in as user 1.
+This page will automatically log you in as user 1. / done
     * You can run unit tests with `py.test tests` and see 2 tests passing.

 ## Your Task ##
 1. Change the username displayed in the top right corner of the page
-    * Instead of "Chuck Norris", it should show the user's email
+    * Instead of "Chuck Norris", it should show the user's email /done

-2. Write a migration to increase the point_balance for user 2 to 1000, and the tier for user 3 to Bronze
+2. Write a migration to increase the point_balance for user 2 to 1000, and the tier for user 3 to Bronze /done

-3. Add a new route at /community
+3. Add a new route at /community /done
     * Add this as a dropdown option in the top right corner of the page, below "Dashboard"
     * List the 5 most recent users (most recently signed up user first), with columns for user's tier, point_balance, display_name, and phone number.
     * Assume we want this query to be fast, so use a raw MySQL query rather than any built-in ORM methods.